bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 The header has 8 mandatory columns.
 CHROM, POS, ID, REF, ALT, QUAL, FILTER & INFO These are followed by a FORMAT column header and sample ID's.
 These sample id's will follow from their vcf's.
 In our case mutect2 (normal tumor) and then varscan2 (NORMAL TUMOR)

-Every vcf content section which has the variants.
+Every vcf has a content section which has the variants.
 ```
 less -S pairedVariants_mutect2_varscan2.vcf.gz | egrep -v '#' | head -n 1